fanqingsong/canvas-with-langgraph-python/README.md

 This will start both the UI and agent servers concurrently.

+## Getting Started with the Canvas

+Once the application is running, you can:

+1. **Create Cards**: Use the "New Item" button or ask the AI to create cards
+   - "Create a new project"
+   - "Add an entity and a note"
+   - "Create a chart with sample metrics"

+2. **Edit Cards**: Click on any field to edit directly, or ask the AI
+   - "Set the project field1 to 'Q1 Planning'"
+   - "Add a checklist item 'Review budget'"
+   - "Update the chart metrics"

+3. **Execute Plans**: Give the AI multi-step instructions
+   - "Create 3 projects with different priorities and add 2 checklist items to each"
+   - The AI will create a plan and execute it step by step with visual progress

+4. **View JSON**: Toggle between visual canvas and JSON view using the button at the bottom

 ## Available Scripts
 The following scripts can also be run using your preferred package manager:
 - `dev` - Starts both UI and agent servers in development mode